 In 2002 I also participated in Junior Achievement in several of the Escambia County elementary schools.

-For several years, I participated in quite a few activities like 5 marathons, a bunch of sprint triathlons on Santa Rosa Island (Pensacola Beach) and an XTerra (off-road tri) in the foothills of Arkansas.
+For several years, I participated in quite a few activities including 5 marathons, a bunch of sprint triathlons on Santa Rosa Island (Pensacola Beach) and an XTerra (off-road tri) in the foothills of Arkansas.

 I got home one afternoon and waiting on the stairs to my apartment was a very small kitten that followed me into my apartment.
 She was so sweet I just had to adopt her and named her Pepper.
 We stayed together for many, many years.